Skip to content

 Translators

-When seeking translation services in Germany, it’s crucial to understand the different types of translators, each specializing in various fields, to ensure your documents meet specific requirements with precision and clarity.
+When seeking translation services in Germany, it’s crucial to understand the different types of translators, each specialising in various fields, to ensure your documents meet specific requirements with precision and clarity.
 Before getting your documents translated, always check with the relevant institution to understand their specific requirements.

 Step 4.
 Retention of South African citizenship

 If you want to keep your South African citizenship, you need to apply for retention of South African citizenship before submitting your German Citizenship application.
-The timeline is a bit grey at the moment, according to documentation on the SA Embassy website, you must do it before the acquisition of German citizenship, but we are getting feedback that you must do it before applying for Citizenship.
-So rather play it safe and do it before submitting your Citizenship application.
+The timeline is a bit grey at the moment.
+According to documentation on the SA Embassy website, you must do it before the acquisition of German citizenship, but we are getting feedback that you must do it before applying for Citizenship.
+So, rather play it safe and do it before submitting your Citizenship application.

 You can apply for Retention in person in South Africa, via a Documentation company or via the South African Embassy/Consulate in Germany.